bysnupy/memos/OpenStack/OpenStack__Ocata_PoC_deployment.md

 It is the tutorial about installing openstack for PoC environment.

 ### 1. Environment information
-:star: The nodes are virtual machines based KVM.
+:star: The nodes are virtual machines based on KVM.
 * OpenStack version: Ocata
 * OS: CentOS 7.3
 * Deployment method: RDO